mathsoftware/engineer/README.md

 This branch contains some of the most valuable arts I have created in these years.
 I am finally making my works public, so here we are.

-I am not going to make Piaxid logos public available yet this year.
+I am not going to make Piaxid logos or PSD source files public available yet this year.

 ## Further Details